lake-wg/authz/draft-selander-ace-ake-authz.md

 #### Authenticator processing

 The authenticator sends LAKE message 2 to the device with the voucher (see {{p-as}}) in AD2.
-The public key PK_A is included in the way public keys are included in the LAKE protocol.
+The public key PK_A is encoded in the way public keys are encoded in the LAKE protocol.

-TODO: Encoding of PK_A

 #### Device processing

-The device MUST verify the voucher using its ephemeral key G_X sent in message 1 and PK_A received in message 2.
-If the voucher does not verify, the device MUST discontinue the protocol.
+The device MUST verify the Voucher using its ephemeral key G_X sent in message 1 and PK_A received in message 2.
+If the Voucher does not verify, the device MUST discontinue the protocol.

 ### Message 3